 By just walking up to the device and using commands such as “Start shift“ or “End break”, team members can avoid needing to touch the device.

 Is the Touchless Clock In Suitable for my Business?

-This feature was designed to ensure a safer and more hygienic way for employees to clock in and out of their shifts.
+This feature was designed to ensure a safer and more hygienic way for team members to clock in and out of their shifts.

-It also enables employees to clock into their shifts faster than ever before.
-It especially suits businesses that have >50 employees all clocking in or out of a shift at one time.
+It also enables team members to clock into their shifts faster than ever before.
+It especially suits businesses that have >50 team members all clocking in or out of a shift at one time.
 Long queues that once formed at the device and resulted in a loss of productivity at the start or end of a shift are now a thing of the past.